San Mateo–Hayward Bridge: 1929 original bridge

-The original bridge, known as the San Francisco Bay toll bridge, opened on March 2, 1929, after approximately a year of construction.
+The original bridge, known as the San Francisco Bay Toll Bridge, opened on March 2, 1929 after about a year of construction.
 It was a privately owned venture and was then the longest bridge in the world.
-The original bridge was mostly a two-lane causeway trestle with five 300 ft truss spans in the center incorporating a vertical lift over the main shipping channel.
+Most of the original bridge was a causeway trestle 27 feet wide, with five 300 ft truss spans in the center incorporating a vertical lift over the main shipping channel.
 Clearance when the lift was down to allow road traffic over the bridge was 35 ft, and clearance with the lift up to allow marine traffic to pass the bridge was 135 ft.

 The original drawbridge played a minor role in the history of the Stanford Axe.
 When Stanford students stole the Axe back from Cal in April 1930, the getaway car was presumed to be traveling the shortest route, which would be over the bridge, and pursuing Cal students gave chase.
 The operator on duty, who was a graduate student at Stanford, learned that Cal students were causing the increased traffic in pursuit of the Axe, so he raised the draw and stopped traffic.
 In fact, the getaway car was traveling back to Palo Alto via San Jose.